Proteolipid

 A proteolipid is a protein covalently linked to lipid molecules, which can be fatty acids, isoprenoids or sterols.
 The process of such a linkage is known as protein lipidation, and falls into the wider category of acylation and post-translational modification.
 Proteolipids are abundant in brain tissue, and are also present in many other animal and plant tissues.
 They include ghrelin, a peptide hormone associated with feeding.
-Many proteolipids are composed of proteins covalenently bound to fatty acid chains, often granting them an interface for interacting with biological membranes.
+Many proteolipids have bound fatty acid chains, which often provide an interface for interacting with biological membranes and act as lipidons that direct proteins to specific zones.

+Proteolipids were discovered serendipitously in 1951 by Jordi Folch Pi and Marjorie Lees while extracting sulfatides from brain lipids.

 They are not to be confused with lipoproteins, a kind of spherical assembly made up of many molecules of lipids and some apolipoproteins.

 Structure

 Depending on the type of fatty acid attached to the protein, a proteolipid can often contain myristoyl, palmitoyl, or prenyl groups.
 These groups each serve different functions and have different preferences as to which amino acid residue they attach to.
 The processes are respectively named myristoylation (usually at N-terminal Gly), palmitoylation (to cysteine), and prenylation (also to cysteine).
 Despite the seemingly specific names, N-myristoylation and S-palmitoylation can also involve some other fatty acids, most commonly in plants and viral proteolipids.
 The article on lipid-anchored proteins has more information on these canonical classes.

 Lipidated peptides are a type of peptide amphiphile that incorporate one or more alkyl/lipid chains, attached to a peptide head group.
 As with peptide amphiphiles, they self-assemble depending on the hydrophilic/hydrophobic balance, as well interactions between the peptide units, which is dependent on the charge of the amino acid residues.
 Lipidated peptides combine the structural features of amphiphilic surfactants with the functions of bioactive peptides, and they are known to assemble into a variety of nanostructures.